Glossary

 TRIGGER WARNING: THIS ARTICLE REFERS TO SECONDARY BREAST CANCER

 We know that when you’re newly diagnosed with breast cancer, you come across lots of terminology which can be overwhelming.
-Our simple glossary is designed to help you navigate your way through all this information and provide links to resources where you can get further details.
+Our simple glossary of breast cancer terminology is designed to help you navigate your way through all this information and provide links to resources where you can get further details.
 We’ve tried to include some of the most common terminology and organised it in sections from diagnosis through to after treatment.
 We’ve put this together from our own research and with help from the Future Dreams Breast Care Nurse and other medical professionals listed at the foot of this article.

 Adjuvant Treatments This is additional cancer treatment given after primary treatment, such as surgery, to lower the risk of the cancer coming back.
 It may include chemotherapy, radiation therapy, hormone therapy or targeted therapy.